-- 1. Switch OFF the AFT SHORECORD breaker and, if installed, the FWD SHORECORD breaker on the AC Distribution Panel. - 2.
-Switch OFF the shore power breaker (Figure 5-1) in the aft port shore power locker or anchor locker. - 3.
-Switch OFF any breaker(s) at the dockside shore power station outlet. - Disconnect the shore power cable from the dockside shore power station outlet. - 5.
-Return the aft shorepower cable to the boat and carefully retract it by flipping the cablemaster switch to IN (Figure 5-2).
-When fully retracted, flip the cablemaster switch to the neutral or center position, and replace the cover. - 6.
-The optional forward shore power connection does not have a cable recoil system.
-After disconnecting from the dockside shore power station, remove the separate cable from the receptacle located in the anchor locker.
+- Switch OFF the AFT SHOREPOWER breaker and, if installed, the FWD SHOREPOWER breaker on the AC Distribution Panel. - 2.
+Switch OFF the shore power breaker (Figure 5-1) in the aft port shore power locker.
+If using the optional forward shore power connection, switch OFF the shore power breaker (Figure 5-1) located in the anchor locker. - 3.
+Switch OFF any breaker(s) at the dockside shore power station outlet. - 4.
+Disconnect the shore power cable from the dockside shore power station outlet. - 5.
+Return the cable to the boat and carefully retract it by switching ON the cable master switch (Figure 5-2).
+When fully retracted, return the cable master switch to OFF and replace the cover.
+The optional forward shore power connection does not have a cable master system.
+To disconnect the forward shore power, remove the separate cable from the receptacle located in the anchor locker.
 Coil up and stow the cable.